What is a cognitive-communication disorder?

 - Give feedback and confirm that you have understood

-- Activities like looking at photos and magazines or playing simple games are often a nice idea, and do not require any real understanding of conversation to be enjoyed.
+- Activities like looking at photos and magazines or playing simple games are often a nice idea.